TADRA is the acronym used to refer to Georgia’s Teenage and Adult Driver Responsibility Act.

 Yes.
 The conditions associated with a Class D Georgia driver’s license are based on the class of license, not the age of the driver.
 Drivers 18 or older that have had no major traffic convictions in the last 12 months may apply in person or online for a Class C Georgia driver’s license.
 DDS internet services are available twenty-fours a day and seven days a week.

 Joshua’s Law was enacted in 2005.
-Among other things, it requires all teens under the age of 17 that apply for a Class D Georgia driver’s license on or after January 1, 2007 to show proof that they successfully completed a DDS-approved driver education course.
+Among other things, it requires all teens under the age of 17 that apply for a Class D Georgia driver’s license on or after January 1, 2007 to show proof that they successfully completed a DDS-approved driver education course from a certified Driver Training School.

-You may use the “Contact Us” feature above or you may submit a question or comment to Ask Teen Driver .
-You may also click on “FAQs” above for information on various other topics.
+You may submit a question or comment to Ask Teen Driver .

-A complete list of DDS-certified driver’s education courses can be found here.
+A complete list of DDS-certified Driver Training Schools may be found on our website.

-The DDS Parent/Teen Driving Guide is available at DDS Customer Service Centers or as a free download here.
+The DDS Parent/Teen Driving Guide is available at DDS Customer Service Centers or as a free download on our website.

 An certified driver education course is one that has been certified by the Georgia Department of Driver Services (DDS) for purposes of enabling teens to obtain their Class D Georgia Driver’s license at age 16.